Labyrinths

 In 1988 Fr.
 Michael Kane, director of An Tobar, had taken a training course at Grace Cathedral, San Francisco and on his return, with the help of Martin Dier had created a Cretan labyrinth in the grounds, using box hedges.

-Chartres Labyrinth replica at the Anglican Cathedral Liverpool.
-The canvas 11 circuit Chartres replica Labyrinth was laid out at the Cathedral by Sarah Harrison and Eileen Wiggins.
+Chartres Labyrinth replica Chartres Labyrinth replica at the Anglican Cathedral Liverpool.
+The canvas 11 circuit Chartres replica labyrinth was laid out at the Cathedral by Sarah Harrison and Eileen Wiggins.

 Labyrinth Links